copper-leaf/ballast/docs/src/orchid/resources/wiki/usage/mental-model.md

 }
 ```

-#### Multiple Streams
+### Multiple Streams

-The final approach to modeling a UI state isn't really even compatible with Ballast, but it's a pattern I see
+The final approach to modeling a UI state isn't really even compatible with Ballast, but it's a pattern that
-considerably less frequently now with `StateFlow` than I did in years-past when `LiveData` reigned supreme on Android.
-The general idea was that instead of having a single stream of data representing your state as a single object (be it
+historically has been very popular.
+It's really an evolution of the [MVVM](#mvvm) pattern, where you write code to apply
+these properties selectively to the UI rather than letting an automated framework do it.
+I see this pattern less now
+than I used to, as folks tend to use a single State Holder class as described above in a `StateFlow` rather than
+multiple `LiveData`, ReactiveX `Observable`, or single-property `StateFlow`.
+However, this pattern does seem to remain
+popular with Compose, especially when folks want to use `State` properties within a `ViewModel`.

-a `sealed class` or a `data class`), the `ViewModel` itself is the UI state.
-Each property you want to expose to the UI
+In this approach the `ViewModel` itself is considered the UI state, rather than being the thing that holds onto the UI
-is a separate reactive property, so that anything you want to update in the UI just needs to observe the appropriate
+state.
+Each property you want to expose to the UI is a separate reactive property, so that anything you want to update
-property and react in kind:
+in the UI just needs to observe the appropriate property and react in kind:

 Also taking the example from [Modelling UI State on Android][7] (but replacing `LiveData` with `StateFlow`):